pksilen/vitja-service/README.md

  https://en.wikipedia.org/wiki/Select_(SQL)#Method_with_filter_(it_is_more_sophisticated_but_necessary_for_very_big_dataset)
 - Kafka service, create function(s) in Kafkacontroller for processing different topic(s)
 - Support for analytics aggregated queries, aggregations (function name, fieldname), group by, filters
-    - Put analytics query inside its service and enabled for 'management' role for use
+    - Put analytics query inside its service and enabled for 'management' role for u
-- ExpectInTestsToMatch annotation to include support for import libraries like lodash or moment
 - Add Avro schema generation and content type support (avro-js)
 - IsExprTrue annotation should be documented in servicemetadata with the function, so that frontend can use same functiongit
 - Backk-frontend automatically create a frontend for one or more backends